progbase/Uno/Readme.md

-#  Automatic Card Shuffler & Sorter (GDC course, group KP-81)
+#  Automatic Card Shuffler & Sorter | KPImproved

 Our team develops ACSS (Automatic Card Shuffler & Sorter).
 It will help you enjoy the UNO game with greater comfort and not be distracted by such inconveniences as the constant choice of shufflers and long boring sorting.
 ***